 Turns out Chiang Mai is more than markets, lantern festivals and elephants — this city in Thailand also has one rad water theme park!

 Want to live in Thailand with ILP?
 We can make that happen!
-Come teach English with our program and see sites like Chiang Mai — just click here to start your application.
+Come teach English with our program and see sites like Chiang Mai — click here to get more info about volunteering in Thailand.

 - What Can I Do There?

 - Is There Food There?

 - Other Things To Do In Chiang Mai

 Unlike the Grand Canyon in America, the one in Thailand is the spot for water sports and adventure in Northern Thailand — you’ll see red rocks and emerald pools you can jump into (aka, the ideal way to cool off after a hot day in the Thai sun).

 The Hang Dong Canyon (aka the Chiang Man Grand Canyon) is less than an hour drive from the busy city center of Chiang Mai.
 Here’s the name in Thai so you can show a tuk-tuk, Song-teow or taxi driver to take you there for the day: